Who We Are & What We Do

 Mission Statement: Who We Are

-The principal mission is to gather scholars from its fields; to provide platforms for critical debate, networking, and exchange; to build infrastructures for intellectual cooperation; to publish and promote excellent scholarship; and to move forward the fields that it represents.
+The principal mission is to gather scholars from its fields; to provide platforms for critical debate, networking, and exchange; to build infrastructures for intellectual cooperation; to publish and promote excellent scholarship; to promote diversity, equity, and inclusivity among scholars within our fields and to move forward the fields that it represents.
 SIEF facilitates scholarly exchange in the community of ethnology, folklore and neighboring disciplines, respecting the richness of diverse academic traditions, promoting dialogue and encouraging development.
-It also serves as a forum for different professional worlds, bringing together researchers, teachers, students, archivists, as well as museum and heritage professionals.
+It also serves as a forum for different professional worlds, bringing together a diversity of researchers, teachers, students, archivists, as well as museum and heritage professionals, and often practice collaboration is included.
 Moreover, SIEF takes an active role in a larger community of scholarly societies.

 Goals and Strategies: What We Do [and what we would like to do]